Severino González

-Severino Yunier González (born September 28, 1992) is a Panamanian professional baseball pitcher who is currently a free agent.
-He played in Major League Baseball (MLB) for the Philadelphia Phillies in 2015 and 2016.
+Severino Yunier González (born September 28, 1992) is a Panamanian professional baseball pitcher for the Mid East Falcons of Baseball United.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies.

 Baseball career

 Philadelphia Phillies

-González signed with the Philadelphia Phillies as an international free agent in April 2011.
+González signed with the Philadelphia Phillies as an international free agent on April 27, 2011.

-Playing for the Reading Fightin Phils in 2013, González had a 2.00 earned run average with 119 strikeouts over 103 2/3 innings pitched.
+Playing for the Double–A Reading Fightin Phils in 2013, González had a 2.00 earned run average with 119 strikeouts over 103 2/3 innings pitched.
 After the season, he won the Paul Owens Award as the Phillies Minor League Pitcher of the Year.